TeriosKrim/TeriosKrim/README.md

 - 👋 Hi, I’m @TeriosKrim
 - 👀 I’m interested in ...
 A lot of things but mainly Gaming/ making a visual novel
 - 🌱 I’m currently learning ...
-Renpy
+Renpy and python
 - 💞️ I’m looking to collaborate on ...
 A visual novel game
 - 📫 How to reach me ... you can reach me at wanyajones82@aol.com, wanyajones82@gmail.com or wanyajones82@yahoo.com